Govt offers to amend farm laws; Farmer leaders insist on repeal, discussion on MSP | Law-Order

 Tikait also said the union leaders raised the NIA (National Investigation Agency) issue in the meeting, to which the ministers said they will look into it.

 The meeting began at around 2.45 pm with the three ministers greeting farmer leaders on the occasion of Gurupurab.
-The meeting resumed at around 5.15 pm after a lunch break, but the two sides took another break at around 6 pm.
+The meeting resumed at around 5.15 pm after a lunch break, but the two sides took another break at around 6 pm during which the farmer leaders discussed the government proposal for suspending the laws for a fixed period of time.

 The farmer leaders presented multiple Parliament replies given by the agriculture minister where he had stated that agriculture is a state subject, while one reply mentioned even agri-marketing as a state subject.